 3. Resist the temptation to straighten the stamps your child has affixed haphazardly!

-4. If the stamps are hanging over the edge (like ours) you can glue the bookmark to a slightly larger piece of colored card stock and trim.
-You can see we did this with dark blue paper.
+4. If the stamps are hanging over the edge of the paper (like ours did) you can glue the bookmark to a slightly larger piece of colored card stock and trim.

 5. Read a book!
-Mark your stopping place with your new bookmark!
+Mark your stopping place with your new postage stamp bookmark!